turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 4. What other steps will you take this week to update your branding or practice your story?

 ### Mod 2 Week 3: Job Search Strategies <a name="week-3"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 3: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here (remember to reflect on what you have control over, what you want to try differently this week, and what habits you can utilize to get back on track):

 1. Assess your habits from week 2: how did you spend your time this past week?
 What was effective in your habits?
 What could be more effective?
 What steps will you take to make that happen?

 2. Reflect on how you’ve spent your time so far at Turing to gauge your engagement and energy: